 Businesses seek a system provides a one-stop destination.
 A key element of that outcome entails unifying diverse data, including structured and semi-structured data.

 Once the data has been accurately transferred to the destination database -- a process that should never be taken for granted -- data analysis can begin.

 Modern data platforms enable customization (through data engineering and development) along with easy integration to BI tools and analytics applications.
 They can also facilitate training of machine learning models.
 As more nuances emerge in the data science vs. machine learning paradigm, platforms that can feed a ML model have the advantage in the marketplace.

 DATA PLATFORM ADVANTAGES

 In addition to enabling data analytics, data platforms can also migrate data, cleanse data and store data.
 They impact the entire lifecycle from data ingestion to enterprise reporting, with room for data sharing, collaboration and AI and machine learning models along the way.
-Snowflake's cloud data platform supports a multi-cloud strategy, including a cross-cloud approach to mix and match clouds as needed.
+Snowflake's Data Cloud supports a multi-cloud strategy, including a cross-cloud approach to mix and match clouds as needed.
 Snowflake is available globally on AWS, Azure and Google Cloud Platform.